How will I know if this is a career for me?

 - Foundation for other health-related careers (Medical School, Physician Assistant)

 - Becoming an integral part of the health care team and providing quality patient care

 Is the Medical Laboratory Science (MLS) program accredited?

-The Program has received “Serious Applicant Status” by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
+The Program has achieved national accreditation through the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
 As such, students who have successfully completed the program, may sit for the national certification examination offered by the Board of Certification of the American Society for Clinical Pathology (ASCP).
-Full accreditation is expected to be received by Spring 2014.

 National Accrediting Agency for Clinical Laboratory Sciences (http://naacls.org)

 5600 North River Road

 Rosemont, IL 60018-5119